American Friends of the New Aarschot Peace Carillon

 The new Peace carillon will be built according the Mechelen Quality-Carillon-Standard 2001 (QCS), including the VEMA system which has been already installed for the first time in Oudenaarde (Belgium).
 This standard was made by Marc Van Eyck, carillonneur of the Sint-Geertrui Chruch of Leuven.
 This QCS-standard guarantees that the new Aarschot Peace Carillon will become a top-quality instrument.
 The amazing features built in this instrument will allow the carillonneur to adjust the carillon in perfect shape without using any tools at all.

-We reserve a first small bell of € 2000 for the overseas sponsors, representing around € 10 per overseas carillon.
+We propose to reserve a small bell of € 2000 for the overseas sponsors, representing around € 10 per overseas carillon.
 We hope this will be a realistic goal and we are confident this small bell will grow when more donors will appear and support the new Aarschot Peace Carillon.
 If you do wish to donate a seprate bell of any size, please be welcome to do so.
 Donations coming from one country or a larger part of the world will be joined together for a separate bell.
-Those who donate $5000 or more can have their names inscribed on a bell.

 The King Baudouin Foundation United States (https://kbfus.networkforgood.com/), a 501(c)(3) accepts tax deductible donations from US residents.
 Non US residents can use credit card processing offered by the KBFUS or transfer donation direct to the King Baudouin Foundation Belgium IBAN BE 10 0000 0000 0404 SWIFT BPOTBEB1 with structured reference +++128/2329/00058+++.